 Safety protocols and Operational guidelines

-The government has been working on the resumption of the travel industry in Nepal.
-The Department of Tourism has officially announced to open the tourism industry from 17th Oct 2020 with a safety health guideline and protocol.
+The government has been working on resuming the travel industry in Nepal.
+The Department of Tourism officially announced opening the tourism industry on 17th Oct 2020 with a safety health guideline and protocol.

 As of now, the government of Nepal still hopes to restart tourism in the coming fall season.
 Preparations are carried out to start up a business in the country.